26 August 2012. Related: ARVs, Entry inhibitors, Fusion inhibitors.

 - Standard dose: 1 x 90 mg sub-cutaneous (under the skin) injection, twice-daily.

 - Side effects: injection site reactions, bacterial pneumonia, allergy.

 - Other comments: T-20 is only used in people who have extensive drug resistance.
 Because of the inconvenience of a twice-daily injection, T-20 is rarely used for first combinations.
 Many people who relied on T-20 several years ago have been able to safely switch from T-20 to newer drugs that are active against drug-resistant HIV.

 Information about injecting T-20 and it’s side effects from the i-Base side effects guide.

-The European patient leaflet and detailed Product Information for T-20 are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient leaflet and detailed Product Information for T-20 are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.